Blaizzy/mlx-embeddings/docs/Manpage.md

 * `--display-filename`:
   Prefix every line of output with the file or formula name being audited, to make output easy to grep.
 * `--skip-style`:
   Skip running non-RuboCop style checks.
 Useful if you plan on running `brew style` separately.
+Default unless a formula is specified by name
 * `-D`, `--audit-debug`:
   Enable debugging and profiling of audit methods.
 * `--only`: